dotBrand 2026: Are your key internal stakeholders aligned?

 Organisations already using .theirBrand rarely run a registry themselves.

-Operational readiness here is about understanding:
+Operational consideration is about understanding:

 • how a registry services provider (RSP) fits into your model